aG00Dtime/CurPos/README.md

 # CurPos
-Simple script to add x &amp; y coordinates of cursor under it
+Simple script to add x &amp; y coordinates of the cursor under it